ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/index.md

 ## What is Rezolver?

 Rezolver is (yet another :)) open source IOC container.
-It supports many of the features supported by most other popular IOC containers out there, integrates into the new .Net Core 1.0 framework (supporting NetStandard1.1) (and therefore supports Asp.Net Core), and supports some unique functionality too.
+It supports many of the features supported by most other popular IOC containers out there, integrates into the new .Net Core 1.0 framework (supporting the NetStandard1.1 profile), and supports some unique functionality too.

 It's very fast, extensible and reliable, and should slot nicely into any project in which you already have another IOC container.